Terms and Conditions

 9.2 Renewable service contracts and retainers shall be renewed automatically unless either party gives the other the minimum notice of termination set out in the individual contract or in the absence of such a provision 30 days’ notice.

 9.3 Where the client cancels, the client shall pay for all stages of the contract that have been commenced.
 Should he choose not to have work completed on the stage underway prior to cancellation he remains liable for payment in full of this stage.
 The client also agrees to pay all expenses incurred, whether or not these relate to the stages cancelled or to any prior stages.
-Meetings, training and any other appointments cancelled (or moved) within 48hrs will be charged 25% fees (plus travel/costs), within 24hrs 50% fees (plus travel/costs) or on the day in full.
+Meetings, training and any other appointments cancelled (or moved) within 48hrs will be charged 25% fees (plus travel/costs), within 24hrs 50% fees (plus travel/costs) or under 24hrs at 100%.

 10. Payment Terms